-Figure 134: Constants table and usage example
+Figure 113: Constants table and usage example

 In this example, users can create names for some values and use those in rule cells without the "=" symbol.
+Constants are used in the body of the table but are not listed in the header as input.